 It is vital to take time to contemplate or think carefully because it gives our intuition time and space to speak to us.
 However, many modern cultures do not see the value of solitude.
 See why it’s essential.

-Our modern culture values us based on our productivity.
-The corporate culture is all about engaging employees to get the most return on investment.
+The modern corporate culture values people based productivity.
+It is all about engaging employees to get the most return on their investment.
 To sit and think is unproductive, yet if you make a mistake, this is another reason to condemn your efforts.
 One must learn how to incorporate contemplation into their schedule, not an easy task.

 “It is easy in the world to live after the world’s opinion; It isn’t easy in solitude to live after our own.
 But the great man is he who in the midst of the crowd keeps with perfect sweetness the independence of solitude.” ― Ralph Waldo Emerson